“Many people don’t find their soulmate in high school, but how lucky are we to have watched each other grow.”

 Looking for a park that allows dogs in Utah?
 Dead Horse Point is the perfect spot to bring your dog along!

 Weddings at the park are asked to be kept simple, sweet, and truly authentic.
-No flashy decorated arches or intricate set ups are allowed, which means the focus is all on you and your love.
+No flashy decorated arches or intricate setups are allowed, which means the focus is all on you and your love.

 The park has 5 different locations where you and your partner can tie the knot.
 Take a look at their wedding packet for a breakdown of each site, but remember that you can explore the entire park after exchanging your vows at one of these locations!

-To make sure you’ve got everything covered, be sure to read more about how to get married at Dead Horse Point State Park or reach out to a professional elopement photographer (like me!) that can help.
+To make sure you’ve got everything covered, be sure to read more about how to get married at Dead Horse Point State Park or reach out to a professional elopement photographer (like me!) who can help.

 With extreme heat in the summer and the possibility of snow in the winter, spring and fall make for the best time to visit (or elope at) Dead Horse Point State Park, but with the right gear and preparation, any time of year is possible.
 And if you’re looking for something more intimate, eloping during a weekday makes for the best time - with the least amount of visitors.